peterklipfel/adv_graphics_hw/README.md

 press page up & page down to zoom in and out

-press the left and right arrow keys to make the axis of rotation change
+press the arrow keys to rotate the cube

-Because I had to learn webGL, this assignment took me around 10 hours
+Debugging the totally unhelpful errors of webGL was the biggest problem for this assignment.
+It took me a long time to get the lighting working, and to make time work.
+Overall, it took me about 8 hours